nyamucc/foodborne-outbreak-analysis/README.md

 ## 🎯 Research Questions

-1. Does the type of epidemiologic investigation method affect the likelihood of identifying the outbreak agent?
+1. How quickly are foodborne outbreaks typically identified, and what factors influence the timing of identification?
-2. Do more environmental assessment visits improve the chances of identifying contributing factors?
+2. How do environmental health assessment visits contribute to the effectiveness of outbreak investigations?
-3. Does collecting clinical samples increase success in identifying the outbreak agent?
-4. Does faster investigation timing (e.g., quicker contact and observation) result in higher investigation success?
+3.Do operational delays differ by establishment type (e.g., restaurants vs. institutions) or menu type (complicated vs. limited)?
 ## 📊 Data Source

 CDC Foodborne Outbreak dataset — public health data on foodborne illness investigations in the U.S.